 The MCEC launched Tell Me A Story (TMAS) on September 11, 2005.
 The mission of the program is to empower Military Children by using literature and their own stories in a way that fosters skills for resilience, strong peer and parent connections, a sense of pride and accomplishment, and a caring community.
-Tell Me A Story is geared toward children ages 4-12.
+Tell Me A Story is a FAMILY literacy event geared toward children ages 4-12.
 TMAS provides opportunities to open up discussion on difficult topics such as deployment, separation and moving.
 We want children to have the skills they need to be resilient.
 Through TMAS, Children (and parents) are able to recognize that they are an active part of a caring community-not just recipients of this care, but also participants in caring for others.
 TMAS can help give children the tools needed to be resilient and have a positive optimistic outlook.
 Optimistic children do better with transitions, are happier, and adjust easier, (optimistic people even live longer).
 We also have a mission to train the parents and encourage them to help their children be strong readers (children who read well do better in school-it is “the critical skill”).
 That is one of the primary reasons why TMAS is NOT a drop-off program.
-Parents are required to stay through the event and sit with their child(ren).
+Parents are required to stay through the event and sit with their child(ren) and will come away from the event better able to provide deeper learning opportunities through children’s literature.

 When you purchase a Tell Me a Story Program, MCEC® provides the specified number of books requested (at a discounted rate over the current retail price), the marketing materials (a full-color flyer with all the event details for you to print or e-mail to your community), programs (full-color for you to print and distribute the day of the event), a “How to TMAS" CD which includes: the book formatted for display via large-screen projector, a complete list of all supplemental activities and instructions on how to execute them, a copy of the TMAS Field Manual which gives step-by-step instructions on getting your event ready from first action item to after action review, and any supplemental materials that our teams have developed to support your particular TMAS.
 Additionally, we are available to provide you with answers to any questions you may have once you start the process.